 About Franke James

-Franke has a Masters in Fine Arts from the University of Victoria, and a Bachelor of Fine Arts from Mount Allison University.
-She is a Member of the Writer’s Union of Canada, CARFAC Ontario, and PEN Canada.
-Throughout her artistic career she has received awards and support from Canadian institutions including Telefilm Canada, the Canada Council, the Ontario Arts Council, the Ontario Media Development Corporation, the Banff Centre, the Gairdner Foundation, Mount Allison University, the University of Victoria and others.
-She now lives in Toronto where her favorite mode of transportation is walking.
+James has a Master of Fine Arts from the University of Victoria, and a Bachelor of Fine Arts from Mount Allison University.
+She is a Member of The Writer’s Union of Canada, SOCAN, the Songwriters Association of Canada, Arts BC, BCCLA, and PEN Canada.
+Throughout her artistic career, she has received awards and support from Canadian institutions including Telefilm Canada, the Ontario Media Development Corporation, the Banff Centre, the Gairdner Foundation, Mount Allison University, the University of Victoria and others.

 Contact Franke James: